triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 versions of Ubuntu or Debian or even other Linux distributions, with some adaptations.

-:warning: if you are using Linux kernel 5.12+ like shipped with Ubuntu 21.10 or Debian/unstable, you will be hit by the bug https://github.com/Xilinx/XRT/issues/5943 up to its resolution.
-In the meantime you can always help fixing the bug :-) or install/keep explicitly an older Linux kernel package and boot on it.
+> :warning: if you are using Linux kernel 5.12+ like shipped with
+> Ubuntu 21.10 or Debian/unstable, you will be hit by the bug
+> https://github.com/Xilinx/XRT/issues/5943 up to its resolution.
+In
+> the meantime you can always help fixing the bug :-) or install/keep
+> explicitly an older Linux kernel package and boot on it, like
+> explained in [section Boot on a specific
+> kernel](#boot-specific-kernel).

-:warning: for some reason Ubuntu 21.04 ships an old version of XRT which is not to be used here.
-See [section about XRT](#installing-the-xilinx-xrt-runtime).
+> :warning: for some reason Ubuntu 21.04 ships an old version of XRT
+> which is not to be used here.
+See [section about
+> XRT](#installing-the-xilinx-xrt-runtime).

 ## What's new?